-1. I paid attention to lead a healthy lifestyle and balancing a potential lack of vitamins and minerals.
+1. Leading a healthy lifestyle and balancing a potential lack of vitamins and minerals.
 I always choose the healthier alternative.
 Thereby it was especially crucial for me to cover my body’s needs for vitamins, minerals, micronutrients, coenzymes, amino- and fatty acids throughout the day and that any existing deficiencies were sufficiently balanced.
 In case of deficiency symptoms, I would consult my doctor or pharmacist and ask for possible compensation.
-My slight overweight I reduced by healthy nutrition without starving myself.

 “When I may consume milk, coffee, and iron-containing juices or foods after taking my medication? “